dartmouth-cs98/cook_along/README.md

 ## Setup

 1. Have Unity Installed
-2. Have MagicLeap Package Manager Installed
+2. Have The Lab Installed
 3. Configure the connection between the two using links below:
 [Dev Set up](https://creator.magicleap.com/learn/guides/develop-setup)